 The shop must have refund and privacy policies.

 You'll also use the GraphQL Admin API's

-ResourceFeedback object to surface a warning banner on the merchant’s homepage, alerting them that they do not meet the marketplace’s requirements.
+ResourceFeedback object to surface a warning banner on a merchant's homepage, indicating that the merchant doesn't meet the marketplace’s requirements.

 After finishing this tutorial, you'll know how to do the following: